caoyuan57/DGOH/README.md

 # DGOH
-## Paper "Deep Graph Online Hashing for Image Retrieval"
+## This repository contains the matlab code for the paper: "Deep Graph Online Hashing for Image Retrieva" AAAI 2025.

 # Parameter:
     dataset: Flickr_vigb for flickr  COCO for coco